zigimg/zigimg/README.md

 * Supports interlaced
 * Supports tiled and layered images used to achieve pseudo true color and more.
 * The plain text extension is not supported

+### ICO - Microsoft Icon Format

+* Supports both PNGs and BMPs (see BMP and PNG limitations)
+* Reads the largest entry in the image directory
+* Reading and writing multiples entries is not supported

 ### IFF - InterchangeFileFormat